 We are one of the largest publicly traded pipeline limited partnerships.
-Our general partner is wholly owned by Duke Energy Field Services, or DEFS, which is owned by Duke Energy Corporation and Phillips Petroleum Company.
+Our general partner is wholly-owned by Duke Energy Field Services, or DEFS, which is owned by Duke Energy Corporation and Phillips Petroleum Company.
 We engage in three principal businesses:

-- Transporting refined petroleum products, liquefied petroleum gases and petrochemicals (Downstream Segment).
-We own and operate an approximately 4,500-mile refined petroleum products pipeline system, which includes 30 storage facilities and 53 delivery terminals, extending from southeast Texas through central and midwest states to the northeast United States.
-Our system includes a products pipeline system to the Midwest that is the only pipeline system that transports liquified petroleum gas to the northeast United States from the Texas Gulf Coast.
-We recently initiated new service to the petrochemical industry through the construction, ownership and operation of three pipelines in Texas between Mont Belvieu and Port Arthur. - Transporting and marketing crude oil and transporting natural gas liquids (Upstream Segment).
-We own and operate approximately 3,000 miles of crude oil trunk line and gathering pipelines and approximately 700 miles of natural gas liquids pipelines, primarily in Texas and Oklahoma.
+- Transporting refined petroleum products, liquefied petroleum gases and petrochemicals (our Downstream Segment).
+We own and operate an approximately 4,500-mile refined petroleum products pipeline system, which includes 30 storage facilities and 53 delivery terminals, extending from southeast Texas through the central and midwest states to the northeast United States.
+Our system includes a products pipeline system to the Midwest and is the only pipeline system that transports liquefied petroleum gas to the northeast United States from the Texas Gulf Coast while our Mont Belvieu storage complex is located at one of the largest liquefied petroleum gas storage complexes in the United States.
+We also own two marine receiving terminals, one near Beaumont, Texas, and the other at Providence, Rhode Island.
+Finally, our Downstream Segment also includes three petrochemical pipelines between Mont Belvieu and Port Arthur, Texas. - Gathering, transporting and marketing crude oil (our Upstream Segment).
+We own and operate approximately 2,600 miles of crude oil trunk pipelines and gathering pipelines, primarily in Texas and Oklahoma.
 We also own an interest in Seaway Crude Pipeline Company, or Seaway, which owns an approximately 500-mile, large diameter crude oil pipeline that transports imported crude oil from the Texas Gulf Coast to the mid-continent and midwest refining sectors.
-In addition, we own undivided interests in two crude oil pipelines operating in New Mexico, Oklahoma and Texas. - Gathering natural gas (Midstream Segment).
-Since the acquisition of the Jonah gas gathering system on September 30, 2001, we gather natural gas in the Green River Basin in southwestern Wyoming, one of the most prolific and active natural gas producing basins in the United States.
-Our gathering system consists of approximately 300 miles of pipelines ranging in size from four to 20 inches in diameter, four compressor stations with an aggregate of approximately 21,200 horsepower and related metering facilities.
-Gas gathered on the system is primarily processed by others and delivered to several interstate pipeline systems that provide access to a number of West Coast, Rocky Mountain and midwest markets.
+In addition, we own crude oil storage tanks at Cushing, Oklahoma, and Midland, Texas, and undivided interests in two crude oil pipelines operating in New Mexico, Oklahoma and Texas. - Gathering natural gas, transporting natural gas liquids and fractionating natural gas liquids (our Midstream Segment).
+We own and operate approximately 650 miles of natural gas liquids, or NGLs, pipelines located along the Texas Gulf Coast.
+We also own two fractionators in Colorado.
+With our acquisition of Jonah Gas Gathering Company in September 2001, we gather natural gas in the Green River Basin in southwestern Wyoming, one of the most prolific and active natural gas producing basins in the United States.
+Our Jonah natural gas gathering system consists of approximately 350 miles of pipelines.
+Natural gas gathered on the Jonah gas gathering system is delivered to several interstate pipeline systems that provide access to a number of West Coast, Rocky Mountain and midwest markets.
+On March 1, 2002, we expanded our NGLs operations with the acquisition of the Chaparral and Quanah pipelines, which consist of a combined 970 miles of gathering and trunk pipelines extending from southeastern New Mexico and West Texas to Mont Belvieu, Texas.
+Certain of the assets of our Midstream Segment are operated and commercially managed by DEFS under agreements with us.
+On June 30, 2002, we acquired the Val Verde coal seam gas gathering system from a subsidiary of Burlington Resources Inc. See "-- Recent Strategic Developments -- Acquisition of the Val Verde Gathering System."